mrunixd/satelliteFileTransfer/blog.md

 - SendFile function, excessive use of if statements and instanceof
 - What is the point of EntityInfoResponse, if I can make my entity class
 - Should I have a seperate class for my state?

+## Input #7

+### Design Process

+- I have kept my fileTransfers in another class which manages the state, this prevents too much logic being kept in the blackout controller which can make it confusing
+- I have realised that there is no need for subclasses for devices as of now and have ridden of all the subclasses for devices
+- Device is now a regular class

+### Reflection

+- I think now I have refactored my code to a good enough point where I can start to work on task 3
+- Currently all previous implementation should be complete